-This UNESCO World Heritage Site was established in 1926 as Rhodes Matopos National Park, making it the oldest Park in the country and covers a total area of 424 square kilometers (164 square miles) along the Maleme, Thuli, Mpopoma and Mtshelele River Valleys within the Matobo district of Zimbabwe.
-This Parks forms the essential part of Matobo of Matopos Hills, an interesting area of granite kopjes and deep wooded valleys starting 35 kilometers (22 miles) south of Bulawayo, in the southern part of Zimbabwe.
+This UNESCO World Heritage Site was established in 1926 as Rhodes Matopos National Park, making it the oldest park in the country and covers a total area of 424 square kilometers (164 square miles) along the Maleme, Thuli, Mpopoma, and Mtshelele River Valleys within the Matobo District of Zimbabwe.
+This park forms the essential part of Matobo or Matopos Hills, an interesting area of granite kopjes and deep wooded valleys starting 35 kilometers (22 miles) south of Bulawayo, in the southern part of Zimbabwe.

 Of the 3100 square kilometers (1200 square miles) covered by the Matopos Hills, only 424 square kilometers (164 square miles) are covered by this exceptional National Park while the remaining part is extensively occupied by communal land while the remaining part is for commercial farmland.
 Of the total area covered by the National Park, over 100 square kilometers (39 square miles) is mainly a Game Park with high numbers of wildlife species including the extraordinary and endangered white rhinoceros.

-The Matobo Hills are made up of mainly granite (the Matopos Batholiths) and granite weathers with spectacular shapes like the balancing rocks referred as the mother and child kopje.
-There are also narrow valleys between the Granite Mountains that form headwaters of Mtsheleli, Mpopoma and Maleme rivers and the source of River Thuli is found at the eastern part of Matobo National Park.
+The Matobo Hills are made up of main granite (the Matopos Batholiths) and granite weather with spectacular shapes like the balancing rocks referred to as the mother and child kopje.
+There are also narrow valleys between the Granite Mountains that form headwaters of Mtsheleli, Mpopoma, and Maleme rivers, and the source of River Thuli is found in the eastern part of Matobo National Park.